Editor’s Note: This post was originally published on September 20, 2016 and was updated for accuracy and comprehensiveness on Sept 19, 2019.

 If there is one industry that lives and dies by repeat purchases, it's the food and beverage industry.
-The ticket prices are relatively low and margins are slimmer than other industries, meaning you need to sell in high volumes!
-Volume can be created by getting people to buy more per visit or by getting them to visit more often, which is where a loyalty program comes in.
+The price tags are relatively low and margins are slimmer than other industries, meaning you need to sell in high volumes!
+Sales volume can be generated by getting people to buy more per visit or by getting them to visit more often, both of which are where a loyalty program comes in.

 The food & beverage industry is extremely competitive.
-You are not only competing against other shops like yours, but you are also competing against all of the alternatives.
-This stiff competition means that food and beverage companies can really benefit from creating customer loyalty.
+You are not only competing against other products like yours, but also against all of the alternatives.
+This stiff competition means that food and beverage companies are ripe to benefit from creating customer loyalty.

 Wondering what this looks like in practice?
 Here are 4 examples of effective loyalty programs in the food and beverage industry, split between restaurant locations and retailers of food/beverage products.